 5 Steps to Buying Investment Property

-The below five steps should be followed if you want to purchase an investment property as an individual.
+The following five steps should be followed if you want to purchase an investment property as an individual.

-Step #1 Research Different Markets and Property Providers. — The selected market should have good job growth, high real estate markets, increased population growth, and have the opportunity for high cash flow properties.
-Within these markets, it is important to identify local individual who will provide the management tactics needed to properly lease out turnkey rental properties to the right tenants.
+Step #1: Research Different Markets and Property Providers.
+The best markets to buy rental property should have strong job and population growth, economic diversity, affordability, and opportunities for cash flow and home appreciation.
+Within these markets, it is important to identify local professionals who can implement the property management tactics needed to lease turnkey rental properties to the right tenants.

-Step #3 Find a Property & Get Your Offer Approved. — Once you have received your pre-approval for financing, you will be able to find the right turnkey property and make an offer.
-Upon approval of your offer, it will be time for you to enter into the next stage of purchasing an investment property.
+Step #3: Find a Property & Get Your Offer Approved.
+Once you have received your pre-approval for financing, you will be able to find the right turnkey property and make an offer.
+Upon approval of your offer, you will proceed to the next stage of purchasing an investment property.

-Step #4 Get Inspections, Appraisals & Homeowners Insurance. — During this stage of the buyer’s journey, it is important that you obtain all of the inspections and appraisals that you need for the investment property.
+Step #4: Get Inspections, Appraisals & Homeowners Insurance.
+During this stage of the buyer’s journey, it is important to obtain all required inspections and appraisals for the investment property.
 Make sure that you thoroughly investigate any “red flags.”
-A failure to pay close attention to potential problems can result in potential hefty expenses and repairs down the road.
-Once your home has passed all inspections and appraisals, you will want to purchase homeowners insurance as a precaution.
+A failure to pay close attention to potential problems can result in hefty expenses and repairs down the road.
+Once your home has passed all inspections and appraisals, you will want to purchase homeowners’ insurance as a precaution.

-Step #5 Manage Property Managers and Keep an Eye on Market Performance. — Whether you choose to do everything yourself, or want to leverage the numerous benefits of working with a trusted local property manager, it is important that you keep an eye on the market performance of your investment.
+Step #5: Manage Property Managers and Keep an Eye on Market Performance.
+Whether you choose to manage everything yourself or leverage the benefits of working with a trusted local property manager, it is important to monitor your investment’s market performance.
 Be sure to spend the time needed to review monthly reports, as well as the quarterly reports on the local housing and job market, so that you can know if your rental home is a) priced accordingly, b) generating the positive monthly cash flow that it should be, and c) if market conditions are changing and thus indicating that it is time to sell.

 5 Steps to Investing in a Real Estate Investment Fund

-The below five steps should be followed if you want to invest in a real estate fund.
+The following five steps should be followed if you want to invest in a real estate fund.

-Step #1 Research Real Estate Fund Managers and Investment Strategy. — Ultimately there are several types of funds with a wide variety of strategies.
-You want to choose a fund that aligns with your core values, as well as your financial goals.
+Step #1: Research Real Estate Fund Managers and Investment Strategy.
+Ultimately, there are several types of funds with a wide variety of strategies.
+You want to choose a fund that aligns with your core values and financial goals.
 Additionally, you want your fund manager to have the experience and expertise needed to a) select the right type of real estate assets, b) manage those assets, c) mitigate risks, and d) help you earn the passive income that you desire.

-Step #2 Understand Real Estate Fund Return Structure and Timelines. — Every fund as a beginning (when it starts) and an ending (also known as its shelf life).
+Step #2: Understand Real Estate Fund Return Structure and Timelines.
+Every fund has a beginning (when it starts) and an end (its shelf life).
 The shelf life of the real estate fund has to meet your financial goals.
-It is important that you spend the time getting to know the intricate details, as well as how you will be paid, when you will be paid, and understanding the entire timeline.
+It is important that you spend time getting to know the intricate details, how you will be paid, when you will be paid, and the overall timeline.

-Step #3 Read Offering Documents. — Even though you are a passive investor, you still have to spend the time needed to “manage” the fund managers.
+Step #3: Read Offering Documents.
+Even though you are a passive investor, you still have to spend the time needed to “manage” the fund managers.
 In other words, you need to take the time needed to thoroughly review all of the offering documents.
-Ask any questions that you might have and clarify any doubts, before you join a real estate fund.
-Remember, the fund is designed to help you diversify and reduce risks, while simultaneously enjoying the potential for increased gains.
+Ask any questions that you might have and clarify any doubts before you join a real estate fund.
+Remember, the fund is designed to help you diversify and reduce risk while still offering the potential for higher returns.
 However, this does not mean that you should have a “hands off approach;” instead, you need to complete your due diligence from day one.

-Step #4 Fill out paperwork, wait for approval, and wire funds. — Joining a real estate fund involves paperwork that must be carefully filled out.
+Step #4: Fill out paperwork, wait for approval, and wire funds.
+Joining a real estate fund requires careful completion of paperwork.
 You will then need to wait for approval.
-Upon approval, you will be able to wire the required funds into the escrow account or the fund account.
+Upon approval, you will be able to wire the required funds to the escrow or fund account.

-Step #5 Review Quarterly Updates and Distribution Statements. — As the fund deploys capital and executes strategies a couple of things will happen.
+Step #5: Review Quarterly Updates and Distribution Statements.
+As the fund deploys capital and executes strategies, a couple of things will happen.
 If it is a cash flow fund, then you will receive monthly, quarterly, or yearly cash distributions.
 If there is a preferred return, then you will get paid first.
-These distribution statements will look similar to any stocks, mutual, or retirement funds that you are invested in.
+These distribution statements will look similar to any stocks, mutual funds, or retirement funds that you are invested in.
 Make sure that you read these statements carefully, so that you can a) know what’s going on and b) make informed investment decisions.

 How To Qualify for Real Estate Mutual Fund Investments

-Qualifying for real estate mutual funds will depend on the type of fund.
+Qualifying for real estate mutual funds depends on the fund type.
 With this in mind, as you are researching what fund(s) you want to join, you will need to carefully examine the financial requirements.
 If you do not meet the requirements, then you will not be approved for the fund.
-Remember that by pooling money together, investors want to mitigate risks, not take on more risks, as such many real estate funds will require accreditation.
+Remember that by pooling capital, investors aim to mitigate risk, not take on more; as such, many real estate funds will require accreditation.

 Reg.
 D 506(b)

 Reg.
 D 506(b) typically requires accreditation.
-To be an accredited investor, you will typically need to have an annual income of $200,000 as a single or $300,000 as a married couple.
-Alternatively, you will need to have a net worth, excluding the primary residence, of at least $1 million.
+To be an accredited investor, you typically need an annual income of $200,000 as a single investor or $300,000 as a married couple.
+Alternatively, you must have a net worth, excluding the primary residence, of at least $1 million.
 Additionally, Reg.
 D 506(b) requires a prior existing relationship.
-This type of relationship is typically defined as someone that has “three touches.”
-For example, you had a phone call, responded to an email, met in person, joined a group, are a member (for example this is requirement for the RealWealth) or some combination thereof.
+This type of relationship is typically defined as someone who has “three touches.”
+For example, you had a phone call, responded to an email, met in person, joined a group, are a member (for example, this is a requirement for the RealWealth), or some combination thereof.

 Reg.
 D 506(c)

 Reg.
-D 506(c) allows companies to raise money without a prior existing relationship.
-Essentially you could invest in a company or fund without actually knowing the investor or having the “three touches” required for the Reg.
+D 506(c) allows companies to raise capital without an existing relationship.
+Essentially, you could invest in a company or fund without actually knowing the investor or having the “three touches” required for the Reg.
 D 506(b).
 With this in mind, you must also be an accredited investor with an annual income of $200,000 as a single or $300,000 as a married couple.
-Alternatively, you will need to have a net worth, excluding then primary residence, of at least $1 million.
-Keep in mind, that you must be able to prove your financial status.
+Alternatively, you must have a net worth, excluding the primary residence, of at least $1 million.
+Keep in mind that you must be able to prove your financial status.

 Which Investment Makes Sense for You